-Attention deficit hyperactivity disorder (ADHD) is a common mental disorder most often seen in children, but which may occur adulthood.
-Although estimates vary, in 2017 the US Center for Disease Control and Prevention (CDC) reported that 10.6% of American children between 5 to 17 years have had a diagnosis of ADHD at some point.
+Attention deficit hyperactivity disorder (ADHD) is a common neurodivergent disorder most often seen in children, but it may occur in adulthood.
+Although estimates vary, in 2017 the US Centers for Disease Control and Prevention (CDC) reported that 10.6% of American children between 5 to 17 years have had a diagnosis of ADHD at some point.

 Use of ADHD drugs is growing

-Treatment of ADHD involves a combination of behavioral therapies and medication.
-ADHD drugs include stimulant drugs such as methylphenidate (brand names: Ritalin, Concerta, Daytrana).
-These are often prescribed to children with ADHD and their use is growing.
+Management of ADHD symptoms involves a combination of behavioural therapies and medication.
+ADHD drugs include stimulants like methylphenidate (Ritalin, Concerta, Daytrana).
+These are often prescribed to children with ADHD.
 In the USA alone, over 1.8 million children are treated annually with ADHD drugs.

-However, there have been concerns raised about the safety of methylphenidate for the heart, with a number of studies reporting an increased risk of sudden cardiac death or other heart damage in some patients taking the medication.
+However, there have been concerns raised about the safety of methylphenidate for the heart.
+A number of studies reported an increased risk of sudden cardiac death or other heart damage in some patients taking the medication.
 Researchers at the University of Buffalo investigated the long-term cardiac safety of methylphenidate in animal studies.
 They recently reported their findings in Pediatric Research.